 In this article we focus on passwords only; we will address hacking more directly in an upcoming blog post as we look more broadly at online security.

 Altair takes online safety very seriously.
-Managing Director Rebekah L. Kohmescher, CFP®, CPA, one of Altair’s founding partners, answers questions on this topic:
+Chief Executive Officer Rebekah L. Kohmescher, CFP®, CPA, one of Altair’s founding partners, answers questions on this topic:

 Q: What are some basic security precautions to take with passwords?

 A: Use complicated, long passwords that are unique for different sites.
 And always go directly to the site you’re trying to access; do not access it from a link in an email, which can be unreliable.
 If you are determined to come up with all your own passwords, at least pick complex combinations of letters – perhaps the first letter of every word in a favorite movie line – and add numerals and special characters.
 But it is much safer to use a password vault or storage site and follow the guidelines there.
 Instead of trying to think of unique passwords that are difficult to guess, let the computer do it.